CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/installation/install-application-and-loadbalancer-servers.md

 # {{% param title %}}

 This guide describes how to install the Application Servers and Load Balancer Server.
-Please ensure that the [Prerequisites for installing Innovation][] have been read before starting this installation.
+Please ensure that the [Pre-Installation steps for installing {{% ctx %}}][] have been read before starting this installation.

-## Make Installation Artefacts Available

-1. Choose one of the Application Servers to be used for installation, and copy the following artefacts to a folder on it:
-   * Cortex Innovation {{< version >}} - App Server Install Scripts.zip
-   * Cortex Innovation {{< version >}} - App Services.zip
-   * Cortex Innovation {{< version >}} - Block Packages.zip

-1. Extract the `Cortex Innovation {{< version >}} - App Server Install Scripts.zip` file to a folder with the same name.

 ## Install Microsoft .NET Framework 4.7.2